Student Handbook Sub Banner

 On Campus Meals, Food and Refreshments

-- Food for Student Organization Events: Food for events held inside of a University facility must use a University caterer or an outside caterer.
+- Food for Student Organization Events: Food for events held inside of a University facility or on University property must use Hospitality Services.
 An event is defined as any activity that is social or educational in nature (not a meeting) and where members outside of the organization are invited to participate.